ArkThis/DVA-Fidelity/version_2/patches/README.md

 # DVA-Fidelity patchset for FFmpeg

 The FFmpeg-patches were written by Georg Lippitsch, whom the Mediathek hired to implement the functionality already existing in my shell-scripts directly in FFmpeg.

-The patchset is from December 2013.
+The original patchset is from December 2013.

 On 2019-04-02 I wrote Georg that I've managed to apply his patches to ffmpeg v4.1 source.

-So I'm using v4.0.6 here.
+Therefore, I'm using v4.0.6 here.
+(because I could only find 4.0.x on FFmpeg release website, and the next higher version is already v5)

 # Applying the Patch

   1. Download ffmpeg v4.0.6

-     I really don't know why v4.1 is not listed on previous releases, and the next version is already v5.
+  2. `make patch`
+     Or manually:

+     `$ cd ffmpeg-build`

+     `$ patch -i ../version_2/patches/dva_fidelity-ffmpeg_v4-20231216.patch -p 1`

 # Show Options